imrane-bit/Cpassmann/README.txt

-    write the coresponding info between the "" . then cd to the folder of passmann and run the following commands: chmod +x makecpass
+    write the coresponding info between the "" . then cd to the folder of passmann and run the following commands: chmod +x make
-    ./makecpass
+           ./make
            and now you're good to go

 USAGE :